 Youth-under-16 / $20

-pay online, by phone at 1-888-786-3641 (call 9 am – 5 pm MT) to reserve seats in advance, or book after-office hours right at the planetarium (cash, debit and all major credit cards accepted)
+pay online, by phone at 1-780-931-3275 to reserve seats in advance, or book after-office hours right at the planetarium (cash, debit, VISA, and Mastercard accepted)

 ** NOTE: The Telescope Experience is a learning opportunity with weather permitting views of the sky.
 While we do not need the sky to be completely clear to use our telescopes we CAN NOT guarantee clear skies.
 We DO NOT provide refunds if the skies are too cloudy, but will offer a “rain check” to re-book for another date in addition to proceeding with the other aspects of our telescope experience.

 Please note also that evenings at or near the full moon will reduce visibility of faint deep space objects – this has nothing to do with the weather or darkness of our observing location

 Our location next to the Marmot Lodge parking lot – with a minimum of light pollution on the edge of town – offers the ideal mix of convenience and great views of stars, planets, galaxies and more.
 This is an outdoor activity so dress warm!